gracelang/language/website/tutorial/variables/lists.md

-The first declaration creates a list with five string elements, and binds it to the name `animals`; the second declaration creates a list containing four numbers, and bind it to the name `sizes`.
+The first declaration creates a list with five string elements, and binds it to the name `animals`; the second declaration creates a list containing four numbers, and binds it to the name `sizes`.
 It doesn't matter how many elements you put into the list; a list can contain arbitrarily many things.
-Moreover, the ”things“ can be any kind of object.
+Moreover, the “things” can be any kind of object.
 We have used numbers
 and strings, but the elements can be anything — even other lists.
 Also note that you can put _no_ elements in a list, creating an empty list.